rar254/sql-challenge/README.md

 Step 1:
-Analyze CSV files to identidy header attributes and relational data.
+Analyze CSV files to identify header attributes and relational data.
 Use ERD(https://www.quickdatabasediagrams.com/) to create entity relationships and identify primary and foreign key attributes.
 Export sql code to create database and audit to ensure all constraints are accurate.

 Step 2:
 Using PGAdmin create sql-database and begin creating our tables using our SQL exported code.
 Once you run the code all tables will be created.